leonlinsx/minimal-mistakes/_posts/2019-04-14-hong-kong-pledges.md

 *"But I thought Elon Musk, Larry Ellison, Evan Spiegel are all billionaires?
 Why do they need to borrow money?
 They could toss it out of a helicopter and still be richer than me"*

 A common misconception is that all of the net worth of rich people is just [piles of cash](https://www.forbes.com/lists/fictional15/2011/profile/smaug.html "cash"), i.e. Bezos has $100bn in dollar bills lying around in his secret moon base.
-This is usually not the case \[1\], and most of the wealth is tied up in their stock holdings.
+This is usually not the case \[1\], and most of the wealth is tied up in their stock holdings from the companies they founded.
 Since most people and companies still prefer getting paid in cash \[2\], what's a billionaire to do when they want to buy their next $100mm yacht when they only have $10mm in the bank?
-Tragic.
+It's a hard life.

 *"Why don't they just sell the stock they have?
 The yacht company might not want stock but the rich guy could just liquidate and then buy the yacht?"*